Skip to content

 high advisory

-Suspicious Windows Processes Querying Public IP Discovery Services via DNS
+Suspicious Process Performing Public IP Address Discovery via DNS

-Detection of suspicious Windows processes using DNS queries to public IP address lookup services can indicate reconnaissance activity or command and control preparation by threat actors.
+Detection of suspicious Windows processes using DNS queries to determine the external IP address, potentially indicating reconnaissance or preparation for command and control activity.

 Attack Chain

-1. A user inadvertently executes a malicious file or script (e.g., via phishing or drive-by download).
+1. A user inadvertently downloads and executes a malicious payload (e.g., via phishing or drive-by download).

-3. The executing process initiates a DNS query to resolve a public IP address lookup service (e.g., api.ipify.org, icanhazip.com).
+4. The spawned process initiates a DNS query to a known public IP address lookup service (e.g., api.ipify.org, icanhazip.com).

-4. The DNS query resolves successfully, providing the external IP address of the host.
+5. The DNS query resolves to the IP address of the lookup service, providing the compromised host's external IP address.

 Impact